 FL numbers provide information about the concrete floor's levelness.
 Levelness depicts how closely the finished floor matches the intended slope indicated in the design documents.
 Elevation differences are measured every 10-feet within 72 hours after the concrete is placed and those measurements are entered into a calculation to determine floor levelness (FL).
 Higher FL numbers indicate a more level floor and the numbers are linear so a FL of 50 is twice as level as an FL of 25.

-It is important to note that FL numbers only apply to slabs that are placed on grade.
-Concrete slabs above grade on steel beams cannot be calculated since those slabs tend to have camber built into the design and the floor slabs will generally sag once the support staging is removed; therefore, there is no accurate way to measure the flatness of elevated concrete floors.
+It is important to note that FL numbers generally only apply to slabs that are placed on grade.
+Elevated concrete slabs are problematic since those slabs tend to have camber built into the design and the floor slabs will generally sag once the support staging is removed.
+Therefore FL numbers are only specified on elevated slabs when measurements are taken before shores and forms are removed and the slab has no camber.
+In the case of an elevated slab that has camber, the FL the structural slab must placed first (deflecting to its final shape) followed by a topping finish slab that gets measured for Floor Levelness.

 Floor Flatness (FF)